thinkful-ei-quail/zippal-client/README.md

   - Viewable in all web pages, serves as the navigation between all other components.
 Allows user to log in and out.
 - Dashboard:
   - The parent component that holds conversations, messages and find a new pal interface.
+  - Note, after five minutes of inactivity you will be logged out and redirected to the login screen.
 - Conversation Bubbles:
   - There are five conversation slots.
 Active ones expand into the messaging window.
 Inactive ones toggle the "find a new pal" window.
   - Icons appear in the corner of each conversation to indicate the status of the last message and who's turn it is.